n3-v/Disocord-Token-Generator/README.md

 Uses Python and httpx library to create discord accounts
 - Hcaptcha Bypass, No need to pay for captcha services 😂
-- Proxy Support added, paste your proxies into "proxies.txt"
+- Proxy Support added, paste your proxies into "proxies.txt" (user:pass only)